istjohn 9 months ago

 I don't get the comparison to gambling either, that reads more like an appeal to emotion than actual reasoning.

-• rocqua 9 minutes ago
+• schoen 9 months ago

 You can read about it at